false-schemers/sharpF/README.md

   *  `exit`, `abort`, `reset`, `command-line`
   *  `get-environment-variable`, `system`, `current-jiffy`, `jiffies-per-second`

+Please check the `/lib` directory to see the full list of available libraries.
+Some of them have corresponding interpreters to simplify development and debugging.
+Interpreters are located in the '/int' directory.

 ## Interoperability with C code

 #F memory model was designed to be C-friendly. #F programs can freely
 use pointers to C objects because #F's garbage collector does not scan pointers pointing outside its heap.
-For #F's wrapped C objects requiring finalisation, the collector provides support for a finalisation call.
+For #F's wrapped C objects requiring finalization, the collector provides support for a finalization call.
 Finalization procedures are registered on per-datatype basis, e.g.:

 ```